 There was a system for receiving and acting on safety alerts.
 The practice learned from external safety events as well as patient and medicine safety alerts.
 We saw they were shared with the team and acted upon if required.

-Are services effective? (for example, treatment is effective)
+(for example, treatment is effective)

 Effective needs assessment, care and treatment